 Leaving assets and providing for your loved ones when you are no longer there.

 As we go through the various stages of life, we spend an enormous amount of time accumulating wealth and building assets for our family and loved ones.
 However, passing on your wealth and assets without unnecessary taxes or expenses requires prudent estate planning.
-Your estate plan is as unique as you are, and taking the time to complete your estate plan now will enable you to provide for those closest to you.
+Your will is as unique as you are, and taking the time to complete your will now enables you to provide for those closest to you.

-Our estate planning process involves eight easy steps to create a plan that reflects what’s most important to you and your loved ones:
+Our will preparation process involves eight easy steps to create a plan that reflects what’s most important to you and your loved ones:

-1. Seek out the right advisors and professionals
+1. Seek out the right team of professionals

 The complexity of your situation will determine which professionals you will need and what expertise is required.